TIBCOSoftware/snappydata/docs/reference/sql_reference/undeploy.md

 ```pre
 undeploy <name>
 ```
-*	**name** - Name of the jar that must be removed .
+*	**name** - Name of the jar that must be removed.

 ## Description

-The command removes the jars that are directly installed and the jars ars that are associated with a package, from the system.
+The command removes the jars that are directly installed and the jars that are associated with a package, from the system.

 !!!Note
-	The jars are removed only when the system restarts.
+	The removal is only captured when you use the **undeploy** command,  the jars are removed only when the system restarts.

 ## Example